 Trouble in Paradise

 Trouble was brewing between Gene Simmons and Paul Stanley as work on Animalize got underway.
 Lick It Up had raised KISS' public profile higher than it had been in a number of years, and Gene began using his renewed notoriety to pursue interests outside of KISS, like taking acting roles in movies and producing albums for other bands.
 Gene was busy filming the sci-fi movie Runaway with Tom Selleck in early '84, so his participation in the making of Animalize was minimal at best.
 As a result, the album practically became a Stanley solo project.
-In his book Face The Music: A Life Exposed, Paul says that in Gene's absence, he ended up taking on the bulk of the work on Animalize, producing the disc and taking care of details like approving the album's cover design and setting up interviews and promotion.
+In his book Face The Music: A Life Exposed, Paul says that in Gene's absence, he ended up taking on the bulk of the work on Animalize.
+Not only did Paul produce the album, he also supervised its cover artwork and design and did most of the interviews and promotion for it, too.
 Paul's frustration with Gene's apparent disinterest in KISS business would only increase as the decade progressed.

 The nine tracks on Animalize are a mixed bag of glammy '80s style hard rock, with slicker production and less crunch than the heavy-handed Lick It Up.
 Things kick off nicely with the speedy one two punch of "I've Had Enough (Into The Fire)" and the lead-off single, "Heaven's On Fire," both of which do a fine job of showing off Mark St. John's slippery fretboard acrobatics.
 The "fire" theme continues with Gene's first lead-vocal appearance of the album, "Burn Bitch Burn," a mid paced thumper with a heaping helping of The Demon's typical cringe-worthy, sexual-caveman lyrics, like "I wanna put my log in your fireplace!" ... but as I'm so fond of saying, if KISS lyrics don't make you cringe at least once per album, they're not doing their job!